 Outdoor adventurer?
 The Capilano Suspension Bridge is a real-life dream.
 It took a courageous step to place my hands on the walkway’s handrail and traverse 755 feet across the bridge, while suspended 230 feet above the glistening Capilano river below.
 And it was worth it!
 It hit me that I was in the middle of one of the world’s most exhilarating nature travel experiences.

 It’s also worth checking out the totem poles (found in pristine gardens) that signal the park’s indigenous history.
-And I recommend circling the rainforest trees on high-slung cliff walkways, which is especially enchanting for those interested in birdlife.
+I recommend circling the rainforest trees on high-slung cliff walkways, which is especially enchanting for those interested in birdlife.
 This green oasis is as good as it gets for a work break.

 Drift around Gastown (Downtown Vancouver)